Thermal Interface Materials

 Packaging of semiconductor power electronic device is a challenge due to the progressive increase in the power level of operating devices.
 In the near future, the power level will rise to about 200 W, or about an effective power density of 500 Win-2.
 In high-power electronics module packages, the heat generated by the power device is transferred to the ambient environment by attaching a heat spreader to the semiconductor package.
 The heat spreader is attached to the chip using a thermal interface material (TIM).
 It has been found that the TIM contributes ~50% to the thermal impedance of a complete package.
 Proper selection of TIM can be crucial for the device efficiency; and instead of having a big heat sink with sophisticated cooling technique; it is better to invest on the interface material.

-Commercially available thermal interface material (TIM) has thermal conductivity in the range of 10-30 Wm-1K-1.
-Carbon nanotubes (CNT) based thermal interface materials is expected to be have better thermal conductivity.
-This is due to the high thermal conductivity of CNT, which is in the range of 3000 Wm-1K-1.
 The Nano-interconnection team in Tyndall National Institute is actively involved in researching novel thermal interface materials.
-The SEM image shown above is the metal-polymer composites fabricated in Tyndall and corresponding graph is showing measured thermal impedance of TIM at different pressure.
+The SEM image shown above is the metal-polymer composites fabricated in Tyndall.
 In this activity, Nano-Interconnection team is working on the fabrication and characterisation of thermal interface material systems using different types of nanotubes and nanowires as filler material.

 - NTIM: Nanotubes for Thermal Interface Materials (Enterprise Ireland Industry Led Research Programme for Power Electronics Industry group).